AVEVA/AVEVA-Samples-CloudOperations/basic_samples/Authentication/HybridFlow/DotNet/HybridFlow/README.md

 ### Using Command Line

 - Make sure you have the install location of dotnet added to your path
-- Run the following command from the location of the ImplicitFlowTest project (you may need to run as Administrator for the test to use the Chrome Driver):
+- Run the following command from the location of the HybridFlowTest project (you may need to run as Administrator for the test to use the Chrome Driver):

 ```shell
 dotnet test